Sarthak1911/boiler_plate_node_express_babel/README.md

 # TIPS

-## Run with `npm run dev` to run in development environment
+## Run with `npm run dev` to run as development build

-## Run with `npm run prod` to run in production environment
+## Run with `npm run prod` to run as production build

 ## Run `nodemon bundle.js` for auto reloading after transpiling

-## Use the webpack.config and package.json file as bolier plate to create node apps with babel
+## Copy contents of webpack.config and package.json file as bolier plate to create node apps with babel

 ## Change package.json accroding to the project